 - >> Information For <<

-The research vessel (R/V) Oceanus is owned by the National Science Foundation and operated by Oregon State University.
+The research vessel (R/V) Oceanus was owned by the National Science Foundation and was operated by Oregon State University.

 Oceanus was transferred to OSU from Woods Hole Oceanographic Institution in March 2012 to replace its sister ship, R/V Wecoma.

 The ship was designed by John W. Gilbert Associates of Boston and constructed by Peterson Builders of Sturgeon Bay, Wisconsin.
 Its name is drawn from Greek mythology.
 The Titan Oceanus, father of the river gods and sea nymphs, was represented as a great stream of water encircling the Earth.
 Oceanus was believed to be the source of all bodies of water.

 While home-ported at Woods Hole, Oceanus spent most of its time working in the North Atlantic, with occasional trips to the Mediterranean, South Atlantic, and Caribbean.
 With her move to Oregon State University, Oceanus continued her scientific mission throughout the Pacific, with trips ranging from the Bering Sea in the north to the equator in the south, and as far west as Hawaii.